scientific-python/cookie/docs/pages/guides/style.md

 long unreadable portions into a variable, avoid writing matrices as 1D lists, etc.

-<details markdown="1"><summary>Documentation / README snippets support</summary>
+{% details Documentation / README snippets support %}

-{% include rr.html id="PC111" %} If you want Black used in your documentation,
-you can use blacken-docs.
+{% rr PC111 %} If you want Black used in your documentation, you can use blacken-docs.
 This can even catch syntax errors in code snippets!
 It supports markdown and restructured text.
 Note that because black is in `additional_dependencies`, you'll have to keep it up to date manually.

 ```yaml